stohamy/up206a-sara/README.md

   * Mapping the relationship between urban green space and air quality in Los Angeles
   * Impact of rising sea levels on informal settlements
 ## Objectives for the Class
-My biggest goal for this class is to gain the necessary skills needed to effectively work and communicate data using Python.
+My biggest goal for this class is to gain the necessary skills needed to effectively work with and communicate data using Python.
 I would also love to explore Python libraries that can generate maps like Follium because maps are dope !